On the efficiency of pairwise Hamiltonian control to desynchronize the higher-order Kuramoto model: The case of synchronized initial conditions

 To further characterize the effect of higher-order interactions on control efficiency, we define a critical control strength $\mu_c$ as the smallest $\mu$ such that $\hat R < R_{\rm thr.}$, that is, such that phases are sufficiently desynchronized. \Cref{fig:mu_c} shows that $\mu_c$ grows with $K_2$, indicating that stronger control is needed to achieve a given level of phase desynchronization as $K_2$ increases, i.e., as triadic interactions are stronger.
-Although we know that by increasing $K_2$ tends to increase the linear stability of synchronization but shrinks its basin size, this monotonic trend suggests that the former effect is dominant over the latter if the initial conditions are synchronized.
+Although we know that by increasing $K_2$ tends to increase the linear stability of synchronization but shrinks its basin size, this monotonic trend suggests that the former effect is dominant over the latter if the initial conditions are synchronized. {\rev In \cref{app:SuppFig} (see \cref{fig:K2_v_mu_varying_R_thr}), we display analogous results obtained by varying the value of $R_{\rm thr}$, which leads to equivalent results.}

 Additionally, we observe that the control strength $\mu$ necessary to achieve a given level of frequency desynchronization is larger for weaker triadic interactions, $K_2 \le 5$.
 This can be seen with $\hat{R}_{\dot\theta}$ (\cref{fig:K2_v_mu}b) and with the yellow region extending to larger $\mu$ (\cref{fig:K2_v_mu}c).
 This behavior may be explained by the fact that, in the uncontrolled system, twisted states are known to have large basins of attraction for small-to-moderate $K_2$, which shrinks at larger $K_2$~\cite{zhang2023deeper}.
 As previously mentioned, note that the minimal control \eqref{eq:control}, by design, does not directly suppress frequency synchronization.
 Indeed, the control vanishes if the phases are fully desynchronized, $R=0$.
 Therefore, twisted sates and clustered states, which are characterized by $R\approx0$ and $R_{\dot\theta}\approx1$, are steady states of the controlled system.